Homepage

 Rutgers Partnerships is Paving a Path for Tomorrow’s Biomedical Researchers

-Dr. Dane Parker, Center for Immunity & Inflammation, Department of Pathology, Immunology and Laboratory Medicine was recently promoted to Associate Professor and awarded grants from Rutgers Innovation-TechExpress and Rutgers Research Council.
+Dr. Dane Parker was recently promoted to Associate Professor and awarded grants from Rutgers Innovation-TechExpress and Rutgers Research Council.

-Dr. George Yap, Professor, Center for Immunity and Inflammation and the Department of Medicine, was recently elected into the esteemed American Academy of Microbiology.
+Dr. George Yap was elected to the esteemed American Academy of Microbiology.
 He joins 64 new fellows, who were elected via a highly selective, peer review process, based on scientific achievements in the advancement of microbiology.